Not sure how to do the Morskie Oko hike in Zakopane, Poland?

 As you can see, you gain a few hundred meters in elevation during your hike.
 But due to the easy terrain and the long duration, it never feels too strenuous.

 How To Get To Morskie Oko Lake In Zakopane, Poland

 As one of the most connected attractions in the Tatra National Park, getting to Morskie Oko is very easy.
 Numerous hiking trails connect Morskie Oko to other incredible attractions in the park, such as the Five Lakes Valley or even Rysy, the highest peak in all of Poland.

 The trailhead for the quickest and easiest way to Morskie Oko starts at Palenica Białczańska, the farthest point a motorized vehicle can go.
 Palenica Białczańska is located a 30-minute drive from Zakopane, so it is wise to stay in Zakopane the night before you want to hike Morskie Oko.

 If you are staying in Krakow, you can also take a day trip from Krakow to Morskie Oko, though it will be a long exhausting day.

 From Palenica Białczańska, Morskie Oko is a short 2 to 2.5-hour hike away!
 Like we have mentioned above, horse-drawn carriages are available to shorten your hike to 20 minutes.

-If you are driving to Morskie Oko, there is a parking lot at Palenica Białczańska.
+However, you could drive to the parking lot at Palenica Białczańska, the closest point a vehicle is allowed to go.
+From there, it is a 2 to 2.5-hour hike to reach Morskie Oko.
 Many visitors will simply call that the Morskie Oko parking lot.
 The cost to park there for a day is 30 PLN.